Nanpeng Islands

 Nanpeng Islands (南澎列岛 (南澎列島, Nánpēng Lièdǎo)) are a chain of islands located in the north of South China Sea, administered by Nan'ao County, Shantou, Guangdong, the People's Republic of China.
-The were formerly known to foreigners as the Lamock Islands.
+They were formerly known to foreigners as the Lamock Islands.
 Nanpeng Islands consist of six islands: Nanpeng Island, Zhongpeng Island, Dingpeng Island (also known as Dongpeng Island or Yazaiyu Island), Qinpeng Island, Chizaiyu Island and Qiweiyu Island.
 Nanpeng Islands have two baseline points of the Chinese territorial sea.

-No resident lives in the Nanpeng Islands except garrison of the People's Liberation Army.
+No resident lives in the Nanpeng Islands except a garrison of the People's Liberation Army.
 It became a National Marine Ecological Nature Reserve in 2012, as well as a Ramsar site in 2015.